Autumn in the Lakes Road Weekend: Day 2

-Join us on the first of two rides on this weekend in the Lakes, designed to take in the best of the autumn colour in this stunning part of the world.
+Join us on the second of two rides on this weekend in the Lakes, designed to take in the best of the autumn colour in this stunning part of the world.
 Some of us will be staying locally, options include YHA Windermere as well as plentiful hotels or B&Bs.
-Please see the comments below, and sign up for Day 2 here.
+Please see the comments page for the first event here.

 Pace and Terrain

-All on road, with a healthy dose of climbing, poor road surfaces in places and lots of slippery leaves!
+All on road, not too much climbing, but with poor road surfaces in places and lots of slippery leaves!

 Keep in touch